robbiemcilwaine/Bookify/README.md

 | UPDATE/PATCH | localhost:8080/bookshelves/{id} | Update the name of a specific bookshelf |
 |DELETE |localhost:8080/bookshelves/{id}|Delete bookshelf by bookshelf_id (this will be mapped by the value = “bookshelves_id”)|
 |DELETE |localhost:8080/bookshelves/{id}/books/{id}|Delete specific book from a bookshelf|

+#### Clarification for "Add book to bookshelf" method

+The PATCH endpoint `localhost:8080/bookshelves/{id}` for adding a book to an existing bookshelf has the following characteristics:

+* This method allows you to add a book's name, genre, and reading status to a bookshelf.
+* The book details are handled in the request body (in POSTMAN).
+* You are essentially "creating" a book by adding its details manually in the request body in POSTMAN.
+* If the book doesn't exist in the database, it will be created and then added to the bookshelf.
+* If the book already exists, it will be added to the bookshelf without creating a duplicate.

 ### Book